suffolklibraries/lgc/content/collections/events/power-of-stories.md

     content:
       -
         type: text
-        text: 'The closest station is Saxmundham (4 miles) which is on the East Suffolk Ipswich - Lowestoft train line.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: "We have an on-demand electric taxi bus service called Katch, which operates between Framlingham, Snape and Wickham Market Railway Station.\_"
+        text: "The closest station is Saxmundham (4 miles) which is on the East Suffolk Ipswich - Lowestoft train line.
+There is on-demand electric taxi bus service called Katch, which operates between Framlingham, Snape and Wickham Market Railway Station.\_"
       -
         type: text
         marks: